Kantō region: History

+Great earthquake of 1923

 A watershed moment of Japan's modern history took place in the late Taishō period: the Great Kantō earthquake of 1923.
 The quake, which claimed more than 100,000 lives and ravaged Greater Tokyo area, occurred at a time when Japan was still reeling from the economic recession in reaction to the high-flying years during World War I.

-After the earthquake, many people in Kanto started creating art with different varieties of colors.
+After the earthquake, many people in Kantō started creating art with different varieties of colors.
 They made art of earthquake and small towns to symbolize the small towns destroyed in the quake.